 Investment: RM100 million+ in national infrastructure

-Invest in continuous training for blockchain engineers.
+Invest in ongoing training for blockchain engineers.

-Encourage open-source collaboration to accelerate adoption.
+Encourage open‑source teamwork to speed up adoption.

-Benchmark progress against leading ASEAN blockchain hubs.
+Compare progress against leading ASEAN blockchain hubs.

 Forecast Period: 2025–2030